ashtonian/dotfiles/macos-script.md

 # set zsh as default shell for user
 chsh -s /bin/zsh

 # have a look at potential menu bar options
-ls /System/Library/CoreServices/Menu\ Extras/
+# ls /System/Library/CoreServices/Menu\ Extras/

 # edit plist manually with Xcode
 # open -a Xcode ~/Library/Preferences/com.apple.systemuiserver.plist

+# read settings with something like defaults read com.apple.AppleMultitouchTrackpad

 # fix menu bar - warning if system doesn't have one of these like AirPort or Bluetooth it will break
 defaults write com.apple.systemuiserver menuExtras -array \